jASON-6969/line_draw/README.md

 ## How It Works

-The app records points from your mouse movement, groups nearby duplicate X values, and fits the resulting data with a least-squares model using NumPy.
+The app records points from your mouse movement, groups nearby duplicate X values, and fits the resulting data with a linear regression curve fitting model using NumPy and least-squares estimation.

 By default, the model uses polynomial terms: